jluk/ACC-Documentation/acc-persisting-storage.md

 * Remembering default subscription settings for Azure CLI 2.0 across console sessions
 * Uploading/downloading local files to/from the Cloud Console via the `clouddrive` subdirectory

-When running `createcloudddrive`, Cloud Console will persist files in two ways:
+When running `createcloudddrive`, Cloud Console will persist files in two areas:
 1. Persist all files in your `$Home` directory as a 5GB image in the specified file share and sync changes automatically <br>

 ```